The Guide to Home-Cooked Meals Benefits, Tips & Strategies

 2. How do I get my kids to eat what I cook?

-Start with one-pan roasts, simple stir-frys, or a basic pasta aglio e olio.
-These teach you about heat control and timing without requiring complex equipment.
+Start with one-pan roasts, stir-fries, or simple pasta dishes.
+These build confidence and teach timing without complex techniques.

 4. Can I cook at home on a tight budget?

 Absolutely.
-Focus on “peasant foods” like lentils, beans, rice, and seasonal tubers.
-These are nutritionally dense, shelf-stable, and incredibly inexpensive when bought in bulk.
+Ingredients like lentils, beans, rice, and seasonal vegetables are nutritious, shelf-stable, and inexpensive when purchased in bulk.

 5. How do I stop my kitchen from becoming a mess?